MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al273.md

 # Compiler Warning AL273
 The name '{0}' is an Area type.
 Using an Area type name may limit extensibility.

+## Description
+Reusing the Area type as the name of a variable might lead to extensibility limitations.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also